Alpha testing: all current functionality is free while VAT Engine is in active development

 2. Admin access to the Shopify store

-3. The store's permanent myshopify.com domain, for example your-store.myshopify.com
+3. For a controlled dashboard connection only, the store's permanent myshopify.com domain, for example your-store.myshopify.com

 4. Optional but recommended: the VAT Engine source profile that should represent this store